 - Wild Lemon and Hibiscus Gin (40% ABV)

-- The lemons for this gin are sourced from trees at one end of the island near where passing ships would get fresh water, planted to provide a local source of vitamin C. This recent one a Silver Medal at
+- The lemons for this gin are sourced from trees at one end of the island near where passing ships would get fresh water, planted to provide a local source of vitamin C. This recent won a Silver Medal at a recent Australian awards program.

 - Wolfe Rock Navy Strength Gin (57% ABV)